knight-lang/knight-lang/specs.md

 If the line that's read contains any characters that are not allowed to be in Knight strings (see [String](#string-type)), this function's behaviour is undefined.

 ### `RANDOM()`
 This function must return x (pseudo) random number between 0 and, at a minimum, 32767 (`0x7fff`).
-Implementations are free to return a larger random number if they desire; however, all random numbers must be zero or positive.
+Implementations are free to return a larger random number if they desire; however, all random integers must be zero or positive.

-Note that `RANDOM` _should_ return different numbers across subsequent calls and program executions (although this isn't strictly enforceable, by virtue of how random numbers work).
+Note that `RANDOM` _should_ return different integers across subsequent calls and program executions (although this isn't strictly enforceable, by virtue of how random integers work).
 However, programs should use a somewhat unique seed for every program run (e.g. a simple `srand(time(NULL)))` is sufficient).

 ## Unary (Arity 1)